Classification of European Inland Waterways: Standardization of major cross-border inland navigation

+The 1992 classification

-Class I corresponds to the historical Freycinet gauge decreed in France during 1879.
+The official CEMT classification was issued in 1992.
+Class I corresponds to the historical Freycinet gauge.
 The larger river classification sizes are focused on the carriage of intermodal containers in convoys of barges propelled by a push-tug.
 Most of the canals of the United Kingdom have smaller locks and would fall below the dimensions in the European classification system.

 In 2004, the standards were extended with four smaller sizes RA–RD covering recreational craft, which had originally been developed and proposed via PIANC.
 The proposal to add the recreational sizes was adopted by United Nations Economic Commission for Europe resolution 52.

-In 2015 an updated version was published.
+In 2015 the European Court of Auditors published a rather critical report about the progress of the improvement of the European system of inland waterways.
+It concluded that the member states were not doing enough to facilitate the modal shift from road to waterway transport.
+Part of this was due to a failure to focus on eliminating the bottlenecks in the inland navigation network.